 - Enterprise funds account for operations for which a fee is charged to external users for goods or services.
 Major enterprise funds include the Electric Utility Fund, Water Utility Fund, and Wastewater Utility Fund.
-Non-major enterprise funds are reported in aggregate and include the Parking System Fund, Lakeland Center Fund, Lakeland Linder Regional Airport Fund, Solid Waste Management Fund, and the Cleveland Heights Golf Course Fund. - Internal service funds account for operations for which a fee is charged to internal users for goods or services.
+Non-major enterprise funds are reported in aggregate and include the Parking System Fund, Lakeland Center Fund, Lakeland Linder Regional Airport Fund, and Solid Waste Management Fund. - Internal service funds account for operations for which a fee is charged to internal users for goods or services.
 The internal service funds are reported in the aggregate the Purchasing and Stores Fund, Fleet Management Fund, Facilities Maintenance Fund, Information Technology Fund, Self-Insurance Fund, and Internal Loan Fund.
 To the extent possible, the ultimate costs of the services provided by these funds are reported in the appropriate functional activity.

-Condensed Proprietary Funds financial statements for the fiscal year ended September 30, 2016 are presented in the following tables.
+Condensed Proprietary Funds financial statements for the fiscal year ended September 30, 2017 are presented in the following tables.

-CITY OF LAKELAND, FLORIDA CONDENSED STATEMENT OF NET POSITION PROPRIETARY FUNDS SEPTEMBER 30, 2016
+CITY OF LAKELAND, FLORIDA CONDENSED STATEMENT OF NET POSITION PROPRIETARY FUNDS SEPTEMBER 30, 2017